 Inbound marketing is far from a quick fix.
 It takes time, resources and expertise to implement.
 Your current marketing team are busy, maybe organising the trade shows which represent a key sales opportunity for your manufacturing company.
 They do not have the time or expertise to produce the content required to fuel inbound.
 This is where an inbound marketing agency can help.
 As with manufacturing, inbound is process driven.
 An inbound agency will take your company through the proven process to implementing inbound.

-This learning, in addition to a series of workshops on brand, messaging and positioning, buyer personas and content creation, culminate in a coherent game plan for implementing inbound that enables your company to respond to your ideal buyers‘ likes, dislikes, fears, and aspirations when they find you online.
+This learning, in addition to a series of workshops on brand, messaging and positioning, buyer personas and content creation, culminates in a coherent game plan for implementing inbound that enables your company to respond to your ideal buyers‘ likes, dislikes, fears, and aspirations when they find you online.

 - to keep your existing site